Movement for the Self-Determination of Kabylia: History

+Allegations of terrorism

-Since 2021, the MAK has been classified as a terrorist organization in Algeria after claims from the Algerian authorities saying that MAK members were planting car bombs.
+Since 2021, the MAK has been classified as a terrorist organization by the Algerian government after the Algerian authorities alleged that MAK members were planting car bombs.
 The founder of MAK, Mehenni, was arrested by the French authorities and placed in police custody in 2021 as part of an investigation into organised money laundering in relation to sports betting.

+The MAK consistently denies any involvement in violent or terrorist activities, and calls them unproven accusations by the Algerian government.
+MAK also states that it is a pacifist movement with no objectives of armed insurgency.

 Algerian authorities accused MAK of ordering the widespread 2021 Algeria wildfires in the region of Kabylia.
 Five members of MAK were convicted in absentia for involvement in the murder of Djamel Ben Ismail on August 11, 2021.
 Among the members was the organization's leader, Ferhat Mehenni.
 On August 26, 2021, Algeria issued an international arrest warrant for Ferhat Mehenni.
+According to Amnesty International, the Algerian government sentenced at least 10 individuals to death solely "based on their political affiliations or alleged ties to the Movement for the Self-determination of Kabylie (MAK)" in what it describes as unfair trials.

 In October 2021, Algerian authorities claimed to have thwarted a plot by MAK to carry out armed attacks in Algeria, allegedly planned by Israel and "a country in North Africa."
 17 suspects were arrested as they were preparing the attacks.

-In August 2024, Algeria reportedly foiled a terrorist plot allegedly linked to the MAK.
+In August 2024, Algeria foiled a terrorist plot allegedly linked to the MAK.
 The plan involved smuggling firearms to Algeria via Béjaïa from Marseille, France, ahead of the 2024 Algerian presidential election.
 Authorities arrested 21 individuals and seized 46 firearms, along with ammunition, foreign currency, and GPS devices.

+Ideology

+MAK claims it is a Kabyle nationalist organization that seeks to achieve the independence of Kabylia through peaceful, non-violent means.
+Its self-proclaimed goals are to achieve Kabyle independence through political organization, international law, and appeals to democratic norms.
+It claims its essential values are dignity, respect, pacifism, and solemnity.

+Human rights

+MAK denounces the abusive arrests by the Algerian government and the cultural stigmatization of minorities in Algeria.

+Pro-Israel

+MAK leader Ferhat Mehenni has long been an outspoken supporter of Israel, drawing comparisons between the Kabyle cause and the Jewish cause.
+He made a visit to Israel in 2012, met Likud hardliners such as Danny Danon, and took part in a pro-Israel demonstration in Paris in October 2023 amid the Gaza war.
+The relation has been described as consistent with Israel's periphery doctrine.
+In early 2026 members of the Israeli Knesset spoke out in favor of the Kabyle cause and proposed an initiative to study potential Israeli recognition of Kabylian independence.
+Aksel Bellabbaci, advisor to Mehenni, reacted to the proposal positively and stated that the initiative increased the visibility of the Kabyle cause.